-During 2020-21, the Trust provided a full rent and on-cost waiver to all community, sporting and commercial operators leasing their facilities from the Trust whose operations had been substantially impacted as a result of COVID-19 restrictions during the period from the 1 July 2020 to 31 March 2021.
-The trust received an allocation of \$87,000 from the Community and Jobs Support Fund to support the provision of this rent relief.
-Rent relief was provided to 11 lessees during this period.
-In the previous year rent relief totalling \$140,000 was provided to 22 lessees.
+During 2020-21, the Trust provided a full rent and on-cost waiver to all community, sporting and commercial operators leasing their facilities from the Trust whose operations had been substantially impacted as a result of COVID-19 restrictions during the period from 1 July 2020 to 31 March 2021.
+The Trust provided rent relief to 11 lessees.
+During 2021-22 backdated rent relief for the above period was provided to 1 lessee.